mizu.js

 • Must be in descending order level, and any level must not be skipped.

 When a heading element is found, next level headings will be searched in HTMLElement.parentElement.
-If the parent element is a <hgroup>, the search will be performed its grand-parent element instead.
+If the parent element is a <hgroup> or has a *toc[ignore], the search will be performed in its grand-parent element instead.

 Modifiers